balajirajput96/microsoft-365-agents-toolkit/packages/manifest/README.md

 ### Manifest to/from JSON converters

-Convert JSON string to manifest type and check the version at run time:
+Convert JSON string to Teams manifest type and check the version at run time:

 ```typescript
 const json = "{ \"manifestVersion\": \"1.20\", \"id\": \"app-id\", ...}";